Bassoon Reeds: How do I wade through the choices?

 Hardness and Price Comparison Chart

 The following chart, I hope, will be useful as a quick glance comparing hardness.
 It is arranged by price.
 None of these lines of reeds, other than Légère, comes with a choice of hardness.
-Of the Légère reeds, we only stock the medium at this time.
+Of the Légère reeds, we stock the medium and medium hard.
+These are their only two options for bassoon at this time.
 Cane, however, is a living thing, and it varies piece to piece even from the same grower and the same harvest season.
 I have provided what I think is a hardness range based on the reeds I tested.
 The Danzi Standard reeds are all listed on their packaging as medium, and their Professional reeds are identified as medium hard, but I found them to feel one level harder than listed across the board.
 Reeds can vary in their hardness even when you can’t order a specific strength, so you may get different hardnesses even within one line of reeds.
 Price is not an indicator of quality in this chart, as I found quality reeds in each line, and I did not find unacceptable reeds in any of them.
 All of these reedmakers are producing good reeds and consistent reeds.
 What is best depends on what you are looking for in your reed.

 |Reed||Medium Soft||Medium||Medium Hard||Hard||Price|